Railway flora

 Cirsium arvense Creeping thistle, Canada thistle

-This proliferous spiny herb is found in most temperate areas of Asia and Europe, and has also been accidentally spread elsewhere around the globe.
-It is a most troublesome weed in most cooler parts of the world.
+This species is a most troublesome weed in most cooler parts of the world.
 As far back as 1863, Danish research showed that a large creeping thistle can produce about 80 flowerheads in one season, and as flowerheads on average contain 120 flowers, one single plant is able to produce about 10,000 seeds per year!
-The invasiveness of this plant is described on the page Nature: Invasive species.
+Its invasiveness is described on the page Nature: Invasive species.

-Creeping thiste and dyer’s chamomile (Cota tinctoria), Copenhagen Central Station, Denmark.
+Creeping thiste and dyer’s chamomile (Cota tinctoria, see below), Copenhagen Central Station, Denmark.
 (Photo copyright © by Kaj Halberg)

 Creeping thiste in the fruiting stage, Aarhus Railway Station, Denmark.
 (Photo copyright © by Kaj Halberg)